braddeibert/conways-game-of-life/README.md

 1. `dotnet run`

 ## API Endpoints
+Note: There is a Postman collection provided you can import & use: `conways-game-api.postman_collection.json`

 ### Create a New Game
 Creates a new game with initial live cells configuration.